-In Charlotte, far and away the state's largest city, drivers pay notably more for insurance than the average North Carolinian.
+In Charlotte, far and away the state's largest city, drivers pay notably more for insurance than the average North Carolina driver.
 Charlotte residents pay 19% more for full coverage, where the state average is $1,506, and 33% more for minimum coverage, for which the state average is $445.

 Cheapest auto insurance in Charlotte: Geico

-The cheapest options for minimum liability coverage in Charlotte are Geico, NC Farm Bureau and Erie, according to our analysis.
+The cheapest options for minimum liability coverage in Charlotte are Geico, NC Farm Bureau and Erie.
 Each offered rates at least $132 less per year than the city's average rate.

 Geico's annual rate of $408 was $183 less than the city average and the cheapest option available.
-At $34 a month for minimum coverage, it edged out NC Farm Bureau, at $36 per month, and Erie, at $38 per month.
+At $34 a month for minimum coverage, it was slightly cheaper than NC Farm Bureau, at $36 per month, and Erie, at $38 per month.

 If you only have minimum liability coverage, you could find yourself facing a considerable financial loss if you are in an accident.
 Although minimum coverage satisfies legal requirements, medical costs are regularly more expensive than state minimums, and damage to a vehicle can be as well.